ultraio/docs-blockchain/docs/tutorials/uniq-factories/factory-management/how-to-perform-advanced-actions-with-uniqs-and-factories.md

 ![](./images/authorized-minter-search-issue.png)

-Similar to [How to mint a Uniq using the Ultra Toolkit](../creating-uniq-factories/how-to-mint-uniq-using-toolkit.md) guide you need to fill `To`, `Token factory ID` and `Amount`.
+Similar to [How to mint a Uniq using the Ultra Tool Kit](../creating-uniq-factories/how-to-mint-uniq-using-toolkit.md) guide you need to fill `To`, `Token factory ID` and `Amount`.
 But now you also need to additionally specify the `Authorizer`.
 The `Authorizer` must be an authorized minter assigned using the authorized minter action.

 ![](./images/authorized-minter-issue-form.png)